GruberQZ/energy-trading-marketplace/chaincodev3/README.md

 1. Buyer's Customer ID
 2. Units of energy to buy

+Example arguments: James wants to purchase 500 units of energy: ["james","500"]

 Notes/Restrictions:
 - Units of energy to buy must be an integer string